datashelter/documentation/docs/faq/storage/configuration-location.md

-# Should I store logs on Datashelter ?
+# Can I store logs on Datashelter?

 While you can technically store your logs on Datashelter, it's not advisable for a few reasons.